 Charlie McCann’s Tips

-Charlie heads to Market Rasen on Sunday for his best bet
+Charlie heads to Newcastle on Tuesday for his best bet

 Enjoy daily tips and his Nap of the Day from our resident expert, Charlie McCann.